 - Glioblastoma: U-87 MG and U118

 “Invitek intends to establish more cell lines of the NCI panel which are tumorigenic in mice.”

 Invitek also offers syngeneic tumor models.
 Tumors developed by using tissue from the same genetic background strain of mouse and used for testing and evaluating new drugs and formulations.

 Measurement of Tumor Volume

 Tumor volume (mm3) measured with calipers and calculated as (W2 x L) / 2, where W is width and L is length.

 The tumor volume at day n is expressed as Relative Tumor Volume (RTV) and caculated according to the following formula: RTV = TVn/TV0, where TVn is the tumor volume at day n and TV0 is the tumor volume at day 0.

-The T/C% is determined by calculating RTV as T/C% = 100 x (mean RTV of treated group)/(mean RTV of control group).
+The T/C% is determined by calculating RTV as T/C% = 100 x (mean RTV of a treated group)/(mean RTV of a control group).

 The tumor growth inhibition rate (IR) calculated using the formula IR (%) = (1 – TWt/TWc) x 100, where TWt and TWc are the mean tumor weight of treated and control groups, respectively.